“The best bridge between despair and hope is a good night’s sleep.”

 I take a walk each day in the morning in addition to some nude sunbathing during summer.

 There is probably a lot more to say about sleep.
-However, I tried to keep it simple and short.
+However, I tried to keep it short and straightforward.
 Remember, don’t get anxious about not being able to sleep.
-It took you a long time to develop bad habits, so it will take some time to undo.
+It took you a long time to develop bad habits, so it will take time to undo.
 However, change is always possible!